Valexr/Slidy/packages/svelte/README.md

         </code>
     </summary>

-An array of objects with slide image related metadata such as `src`, `alt`, etc.
+An array of objects with image related metadata such as `src`, `alt`, etc.

 </details>